CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 * A fasta genome reference file must exist in a separate directory.

 * The samples must be organized with a separate directory for each sample.
   Each sample directory should contain the fastq files for that sample.
   The name of the directory should match the name of the sample.
   When using paired-end fastq files, the forward and reverse files must be in the same directory.

 * The script needs to know how to find all the samples.
 You have two choices:

     #.
 You can organize all the sample directories under a common parent directory.

     #.
 You can have sample directories anywhere you like, but you will need to
        create a file listing the path to all the sample directories.

 * The sample fastq files must be named with one of the following file
   patterns: (\*.fastq, \*.fq, \*.fastq.gz, \*.fq.gz).
 It's okay if different samples are named differently, but the two mate files of paired-end samples must be named with the same extension.

-* If there is an outgroup among samples, a file containing the relative or absolute paths of the directories of the samples in outgroup must be created in advance, and the relative or absolute path of this file should be specified in the parameter "RemoveAbnormalSnp_ExtraParams" in the configuration file "snppipeline.conf" (see the description of the parameter "RemoveAbnormalSnp_ExtraParams").
+* If there is an outgroup among samples, a file containing the sample ids of the outgroup samples must be created in advance, and the relative or absolute path of this file should be specified in the parameter "RemoveAbnormalSnp_ExtraParams" in the configuration file "snppipeline.conf" (see the description of the parameter "RemoveAbnormalSnp_ExtraParams").